estebanvz/crypto_price/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU v3 License.
+Distributed under the MIT License.
 See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>